galantelab/sandy/usage.md

 	Use it to manage your quality profile database.
-	You can add or remove your own expression profiles in the builtin database to make your simulations more realistic based on real experimental data.
+	You can add or remove your own expression profiles in the builtin database and turn your simulations more realistic based on real experimental data.
 	Or you can even clean it up to restore the vendor's original entries state.
-	By default, *Sandy* uses a poisson distribution when compiling the quality entries, but like many other features, this behavior can be overrided by the user.
+	By default, *Sandy* uses a Poisson distribution when compiling the quality entries, but like many other features, this behavior can be overrided by the user.